The Case Against Glyphosate

 - 2018: Johnson v.
 Monsanto goes to trial, resulting in a victory for Johnson and an initial award of $289 million (later reduced to $20.5 million).

-- 2020: Bayer agrees to a $10 billion settlement to resolve the tens of thousands of pending Roundup cases, though it refuses to admit culpability.
+- 2020: Bayer agrees to a $10 billion Roundup settlement to resolve the tens of thousands of pending Roundup cases, though it refuses to admit culpability.
 The EPA issues an interim registration review decision, reaffirming its stance that glyphosate is unlikely to be carcinogenic.

 - 2022: The U.S. Court of Appeals overturns the EPA’s decision, stating the agency arrived at its conclusion about glyphosate by failing to follow proper scientific protocol.
 Though it continues to stand by the chemical’s safety, Bayer removes glyphosate from consumer Roundup formulations in the US to “reduce litigation risk.”